kwalberg/course-database-project/README.md

 The main purpose of this software project is to learn about software development and work as a team to produce a product for our computer science course, COMP 225 Software Design and Development, taught by Professor Elizabeth Jensen.

 # Tech Stack
--Django 2.0
+- Django 2.0
--Python 3
+- Python 3
--Bootstrap 4
+- Bootstrap 4
--JQuery
+- JQuery
--Javascript
+- Javascript
--MySQL
+- MySQL
--Amazon Web Services for Deploy
+- Amazon Web Services for Deploy

 > The overriding design goal for Markdown's
 > formatting syntax is to make it as readable